• Skip to primary navigation

 Who the Blue Cash Everyday® Card from American Express is Best For

-The main advantages this card has over the Blue Cash Preferred® Card from American Express card is no annual fee, and 3% cash back on online purchases (subject to a spending cap of $6,000).
+The main advantages the Blue Cash Everyday® Card from American Express has over the Blue Cash Preferred® Card from American Express card is no annual fee, and 3% cash back on online purchases (subject to a spending cap of $6,000).
 People who do a lot of online shopping will appreciate this card for that, and the 3% cash back on gas and groceries just sweetens the deal.
-You won't earn cash back on streaming, but you can still qualify for the $7 a month for an eligible subscription to the Disney Bundle.
+You won’t earn cash back on streaming, but you can still qualify for the $7 a month for an eligible subscription to the Disney Bundle.

 Does it Make Sense to Get Both Cards?